aanderse/LdapRecord.com/source/docs/model-api.md

 #### `deleteAttribute` {#deleteAttribute}

-Immediately delete an attribute on a model:
+Immediately delete an attribute on a model.

+Performs an `ldap_mod_del` under the hood.

 ```php
 $model->deleteAttribute('telephonenumber');